 (vi) update the requesting Scheduling Coordinator’s Current Cost Responsibility, Maximum Cost Responsibility, and Maximum Cost Exposure, as applicable; and

-(vii) provide updated Precursor Network Upgrades needed to achieve the in-service date and Deliverability Status for the Upgrades needed to accommodate the requests for long-term
+(vii) provide updated Precursor Network Upgrades needed to achieve the in-service date and Deliverability Status for the Upgrades needed to accommodate the requests for a long-term Wheeling Through Priority.

 The Phase II Long-Term Wheeling Through Assessment report will set forth the applicable cost estimates for Network Upgrades that will be the basis for Long-Term Wheeling Through Financial Security postings under Section 11.3.
 Where the Maximum Cost Responsibility is based upon the Phase I Long-Term Wheeling Through Assessment (because it is lower) the Phase II Long-Term Wheeling Through Assessment report will recite this fact.